-Editor’s note: This Reader Forum article was submitted by the Board of Directors of the Lake Forest Preservation Foundation.
+Editor’s note: This Reader Forum article was submitted by Rommy Lopat of Lake Forest and was originally submitted as a comment on a previous GazeboNews article.
 Reader Forum articles represent the writers’ opinions and not necessarily those of GazeboNews.
 We encourage you to comment on this article, but please include your full name per the GazeboNews comments policy.

 Also, GazeboNews checked with Community Development Director Catherine Czerniak, who confirmed that Whole Foods is indeed still a possibility in Lake Forest; the city has not received a written withdrawal from the Shiner Group.

 By Rommy Lopat of Lake Forest

 An update to the Whole Foods issue in Lake Forest: At the July 31 Lake Forest Plan Commission meeting, Community Development Director Cathy Czerniak stated that the “Conway Market/Whole Foods” shopping center is an “active petition” for two reasons: one, the City Council only proffered advice to the developer but did not vote and 2) the developer has not officially withdrawn.
 In fact, Czerniak said the developer is “in discussions”.
 She did not say with whom.

 Having watched this process over many months, I continue to regret the City’s handling of the situation.
 Allowing any developer or property owner to contemplate the demolition of a landmarked house and clear cutting of 400 trees is unconscionable, not to mention cramming so much building onto a way too small space.
 (Imagine a Whole Foods, four single-story 6000 sq ft homes, and a 350 car parking lot in a space the exact size of Forest Park!).